LukeFrankio/TakumCpp/Docs/Spec.md

 Pseudocode: encoding (tau)

+**Warning: ℓ vs τ Confusion**: The full τ = (S, ℓ) where ℓ is the logarithmic value (c + m / 2^p).
+Injectivity/uniqueness is for τ, not ℓ alone (per Definition 2 and proof).
+Different signs or (c,m) can yield same ℓ numeric but distinct τ.
+All tests must compare full τ or canonical decoded form (e.g., to_double()), never ℓ in isolation.

 1. If x is NaN or signaling-NaN: return takum::nar().
 2. If x is zero: return canonical zero encoding (sign=0, rest=0).
 3. sign = (x < 0) ?
 1 : 0